Egida/Stellar-New-Age/README.md

 # 🚀 Stellar: New Age v3 - Free DDoS Panel 🚀
 > Version 4 will be a mega update!
 Spoiler: AMP and Game Methods

+# V4 Plans!

+The v4 will have 2 types of plans:
+Mini plan
+Max plan
+The mini plan will be the first and you will only have methods for layer 4 (not so powerful) the max plan will have methods for layer 4 and 7 (medium powerful)
+recommendations:
+use the mini plan for servers or home networks use the max plan for websites

 - [x] Open Source
 - [x] Stable
 - [x] Simple